History of Federal Open Market Committee actions

 This is a list of historical rate actions by the United States Federal Open Market Committee (FOMC).
 The FOMC controls the supply of credit to banks and the sale of treasury securities.

 The Federal Open Market Committee meets every two months during the fiscal year.
 At scheduled meetings, the FOMC meets and makes any changes it sees as necessary, notably to the federal funds rate and the discount rate.
 The committee may also take actions with a less firm target, such as an increasing liquidity by the sale of a set amount of Treasury bonds, or affecting the price of currencies both foreign and domestic by selling dollar reserves (such as during the Mexican peso bailout in 1994).

-Jerome Powell is the current chairperson of the Federal Reserve and the FOMC.
+Kevin Warsh is the current chairperson of the Federal Reserve and the FOMC.

 Famous actions

 Operation Twist (1961)

 The Federal Open Market Committee action known as Operation Twist (named for the twist dance craze of the time) began in 1961.
 The intent was to flatten the yield curve in order to promote capital inflows and strengthen the dollar.
 The Fed utilized open market operations to shorten the maturity of public debt in the open market.
 It performs the 'twist' by selling some of the short term debt (with three years or less to maturity) it purchased as part of the quantitative easing policy back into the market and using the money received from this to buy longer term government debt.
 Although this action was marginally successful in reducing the spread between long-term maturities and short-term maturities, Vincent Reinhart and others have suggested it did not continue for a sufficient period of time to be effective.
 Despite being considered a failure since a 1966 near-term analysis by Franco Modigliani and Richard Sutch, the action has subsequently been reexamined and in a 2011 paper economist Eric Swanson of the Federal Reserve Bank of San Francisco has suggested that "Operation Twist" was more effective than originally thought.
 Swanson suggested similar action as an alternative to quantitative easing by central banks; the FOMC did in fact take an analogous action in 2011.